Alexander Technique in Ashfield, Sydney

 We all develop our own habitual ways of sitting, standing, typing at the computer.
 Over time we grow into a posture that reflects these habits.
 Eventually, we may grow into a posture which begins to affect our performance, or cause discomfort or pain.

-The technique can teach you to change these unhelpful and probably unnoticed habits, so you can grow into a healthy posture with enough space for you to be comfortable and function well.
+I can teach you to change these unhelpful and probably unnoticed habits, so you can grow into a better posture with enough space for you to be comfortable and healthy.

 About Bradley Newman